Nesteklo/rsschool-2019Q1-cv/cv.md

    ```

 6. BSU, Mathematics and Mechanics(2019 graduation year).
 SAP courses in IBA(ABAP programming language).
 7. A2 (Elementary english).
-Studied english 11 years in school and 2 year in university.
+Studied english 11 years in school and 2 years in university.